Get insider access

 Sony has been in the mirrorless camera game for longer than most manufacturers.
 The company has continued to push the boundaries of autofocus and sensor technology, with plenty of incredibly capable cameras on the market.
 It's also one of the only manufacturers to release the full specifications for its proprietary E-mount lens system, resulting in a wider selection of compatible third-party lenses.

-However, Sony's boxy camera designs aren't the most ergonomic, and their out-of-camera colors tend to feel colder and more clinical than competitors like Canon or Nikon.
+However, Sony's boxy camera designs aren't the most ergonomic, and their out-of-camera colors tend to feel colder and more clinical than those of competitors like Canon or Nikon.
 The bottom line: Sony cameras are great for gear enthusiasts seeking the latest and greatest that camera technology has to offer, but if ergonomics are a priority or you're looking for a camera with more style or soul, you might want to look elsewhere.

 Lineup